 - Full payment of the citation fee is required before an Administrative Hearing can be requested.

 - You may qualify for a Citation Hardship Fee Waiver if you are currently receiving public benefits such as Food Stamps/EBT, Social Security Administration (SSI/SSP), Medi-Cal or other low income assistance.
 This waiver will only postpone the fees of the citation until after the Administrative Hearing is conducted.
 The Hardship Fee Waiver will not dismiss any citation fees if the decision is upheld.
-Citation Hardship Fee Waivers can be submitted via fax to 562.985.7832 or in-person at the Parking & Transportation Office.
-You could also mail them:
+Citation Hardship Fee Waivers can be submitted via email at ParkingGeneral@csulb.edu or in-person at the Parking & Transportation Office.
+You may also mail the waiver to:

 Parking and Transportation Services